Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

-Beets are a root vegetable that are typically known for their dark red color.
-They get their magnificent reddish hue from betacyanin, a plant pigment which is also a potent antioxidant.
+Beets are root vegetables typically known for their dark red color.
+They get their magnificent reddish hue from betacyanin, a plant pigment that is also a potent antioxidant.
 Other varieties of beets also exist such as white, yellow, and golden.
 Flavor and nutrients vary depending on the color of the beet.

 The leaves of beets (or beet greens) can also be eaten either raw or cooked.
 When raw, they can be used like any green to make salads.
 They can also be used in smoothies or as garnish.
 Cooked beet greens make for nice additions to stir-fries or soups.
 You can also buy powdered beets that you could add to shakes and smoothies for a potent antioxidant punch.